-8. It is the responsibility of the attorneys to note for the record any significant nonverbal behavior; i.e., physical gestures and lengthy pauses on the part of the witness.
-If counsel refers to the witness's affirmative or negative gesture, parenthetical phrases may be used to indicate physical gestures.
+8. It is the responsibility of the attorneys, as well as the judge in some instances, to note for the record any significant nonverbal behavior; i.e., physical gestures and lengthy pauses on the part of the witness.
+If counsel or the court refers to the witness's affirmative or negative gesture, parenthetical phrases may be used to indicate physical gestures.
 Examples [taken from the Federal manual]:

-(Nods head up and down) (Shakes head from side to side) (Indicating)

-9. Indexes are required.
+(Nods head up and down) (Shakes head from side to side) (Indicating) 9.
+Indexes are required.